sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - lab project
 	- Mention that the `pal-tracker` directory is under `workspace` directory
-	- You are going to create `pal-tracker` repository in your Github and sync up with local `pal-tracker` project
+	- You are going to create `pal-tracker` repository in your Github and sync up with local `pal-tracker` project using `git remote add origin <URL>`

 - PCF related
-	- You are going to deploy the app to the PCF manually in this lab: later on, we will deploy the app using a CI/CD pipeline
+	- You are going to deploy the app to the PCF manually in this lab using `cf push` command: later on, you will deploy the app using a CI/CD pipeline

 ## How to set up `pal-tracker` Git project

+- Create personal Github account if you have not done so yet

 - Steps to follow
   - Create a personal GitHub account (if you don't have one yet)